 There were some dings and holes in the saloon doors left from their former life.
 I used some Elmer’s Wood Filler to smooth out the holes.
 Honestly, drywall spackling is more plentiful in my garage, but the wood filler gives a much cleaner look once sanded.

 I put this piece in my “paint booth” and used my paint sprayer on it.
-(I get no compensation at all from Harbor Freight for recommending this sprayer, I just LOVE it that much) (edited to add, I now have a NEW paint sprayer that is even better)
+(I get no compensation at all from Harbor Freight for recommending this sprayer, I just LOVE it that much) (edited to add, I now have a new favorite paint sprayer that is even better)

 I used my Dutch Boy Refresh (sweetened white) semi-gloss paint, that I used on my kitchen cabinets.